Home » Columbus Federal Defense Lawyer » Columbus Drug Importation and Exportation Lawyers

 If you’ve been arrested for a federal drug crime, call the federal drug defense lawyers at Luftman, Heck, and Associates today at (614) 500-3836 to set up a free consultation on your case.
 Get an honest assessment of the evidence against you, and find out how we may be able to help.

 Facing Federal Criminal Charges?
-Contact Us
+Contact our Defense Lawyers Today

 If you have been charged with a federal crime, you’re probably wondering what your options are.
 The Columbus federal criminal defense lawyers at Luftman, Heck & Associates have years of experience handling these types of cases and winning optimal outcomes for our clients.
-Call a Columbus federal crime lawyer today for a free consultation.
+Call a Columbus defense lawyer today for a free consultation.
 Contact us at (614) 500-3836 or email us via advice@columbuscriminalattorney.com.